profanity-im/libmesode/README.markdown

 # libmesode

-libstrophe is a fork of libstrophe (http://strophe.im/libstrophe/) for use in Profanity (http://www.profanity.im/).
+libmesode is a fork of libstrophe (http://strophe.im/libstrophe/) for use in Profanity (http://www.profanity.im/).

 Reasons for forking: